2011 Smithville tornado

-The 2011 Smithville, Mississippi tornado was an extremely violent EF5 wedge tornado that devastated areas of rural Mississippi, including the town of Smithville, Mississippi during the afternoon of April 27, 2011, resulting in catastrophic damage and numerous fatalities.
-The tornado was a part of the 2011 Super Outbreak, the largest tornado outbreak in United States history.
-The tornado reached an estimated maximum width of 3/4 of a mile, (1.2 km) with wind speeds up to 205 mph (330 km/h).
+In the afternoon hours of April 27, 2011, an extremely violent and fast-moving EF5 tornado devastated areas of rural Mississippi and Alabama, including the town of Smithville, Mississippi, resulting in catastrophic damage and 23 fatalities.
+This tornado was a part of the 2011 Super Outbreak, the largest tornado outbreak in United States history, and the third of four EF5 tornadoes to touch down on April 27, 2011, during the outbreak's most prolific day for tornadoes.
+The tornado reached an estimated maximum width of 3/4 mi with estimated wind speeds of 205 mph.